Gusi/docs.everlaps.com/docs/en/common-tasks/tags.md

 Some examples of the use of tags to identify drivers could be:

- * Members: allows locating club members among those registered for the race
+ * Members: Allows locating club members among those registered for the race
  * Counties: In initial sessions drivers from the same county could be grouped together in series
- * Categories if the final result has any distinction as far as categories are concerned (junior, +40, etc...) these drivers can be grouped in the same series
+ * Categories: If the final result has any distinction as far as categories are concerned (junior, +40, etc...) these drivers can be grouped in the same series

  ---